-Goals from Chris Basham and Billy Sharp made sure there was no FA Cup upset at Bramall Lane, as Sheffield United overcame Plymouth Argyle to book their place in the fifth round.
+Goals from Chris Basham and Billy Sharp ensured there was no FA Cup upset at Bramall Lane, as Sheffield United overcame League one Plymouth Argyle to book their place in the fifth round.

 United yet again fielded a strong eleven for this afternoon's clash, something they did in the previous round against Bristol Rovers.